How Do Credit Scores Affect Mortgage Rates?

-While you may be able to qualify for a mortgage with a lower credit score, if you can, it’s in your best interest to try to work to improve your score and get your credit mortgage-ready.
+While you may be able to qualify for a mortgage with a lower credit score, it’s in your best interest to try to work to improve your credit score if possible.
 It can save you money on your home loan and on other loans you may want to take out in the future.

-If you’re working to build a healthy credit score we have tips to help you do that:
+If you’re working to build your credit score, we have tips to help you do that:

 Make On-Time Payments On Your Loans

-A great way to boost your credit score is to focus on making on-time payment.
+A great way to boost your credit score is to focus on making on-time payments.
 This includes any accounts that show up on your credit report such as revolving credit (credit cards) and installment credit (auto loans, student loans and personal loans).

-If you have problems forgetting, set up automatic reminders.
+If you have problems remembering to pay on time, set up automatic reminders.
 If you’re also having trouble keeping up with your payments, reach out to the creditor or lender to see if they can move the date of your monthly payment cycle so they’re more in sync with your paychecks.